Table of Contents

 Obligation to use the registered mark: any aggrieved person may apply to the Registrar for the removal of the mark from the Register in the case of non-use for a period of five years or more.

-Opposition: any person may file a written statement of opposition with the Registrar within two months from the date of publication of the application in the Official Gazette.
+Opposition: any person may file an opposition with the Registrar within two months from the date of publication of the application in the Official Gazette.

 Industrial Designs